-(a) All local boards of education shall develop and implement written policies and procedures, as required by the federal Gun Free Schools Act, requiring suspension for 365 calendar days of any student who is determined to have brought or been in possession of a firearm or powerful explosive on educational property, or to a school-sponsored event off of educational property.
+All local boards of education shall develop and implement written policies and (a) procedures, as required by the federal Gun Free Schools Act, 20 U.SC. § 7151, requiring suspension for 365 calendar days of any student who is determined to have brought or been in possession of a firearm or destructive device on educational property, or to a school-sponsored event off of educational property.
 A principal shall recommend to the superintendent the 365-day suspension of any student believed to have violated board policies regarding weapons.
 The superintendent has the authority to suspend for 365 days a student who has been recommended for such suspension by the principal when such recommendation is consistent with board policies.
 Notwithstanding the foregoing, the superintendent may modify, in writing, the required 365-day suspension for an individual student on a case-by-case basis.
-The superintendent shall not impose a 365-day suspension if the superintendent determines that the student took or received the firearm or powerful explosive from another person at school or found the firearm or powerful explosive at school, provided that the student delivered or reported the firearm or powerful explosive as soon as practicable to a law enforcement officer
+The superintendent shall not impose a 365-day suspension if the superintendent determines that the student took or received the firearm or destructive device from another person at school or found the firearm or destructive device at school, provided that the student delivered or reported the firearm or destructive device as soon as practicable to a law enforcement officer or a school employee and had no intent to use such firearm or destructive device in a harmful or threatening way.